Bullfighting: Styles

 Plaza México, with a capacity of 41,000 seats, is the largest bullring in the world by seating capacity.

 Originally, at least five distinct regional styles of bullfighting were practised in southwestern Europe: Andalusia, Aragon-Navarre, Alentejo, Camargue, Aquitaine.
 Over time, these have evolved more or less into standardized national forms mentioned below.
-The "classic" style of bullfighting, in which the rule is kill the bull, is the style practiced in Spain and many Latin American countries.
+The "classic" style of bullfighting, in which the rule is to kill the bull, is the style practiced in Spain and many Latin American countries.

 Bullfighting stadia are named "bullrings".
 There are many historic bullrings; the oldest are the 1700s Spanish plazas of Sevilla and Ronda.
 The largest bullring is the Plaza México in Mexico City, which seats 41,000 people.

 Spanish

 Spanish-style bullfighting is called corrida de toros (literally "coursing of bulls") or la fiesta ("the festival").
 In the traditional corrida, three matadores each fight two bulls, each of which is between four and six years old and weighs no less than 460 kg (1,014 lb).
 Each matador has six assistants: two picadores (lancers mounted on horseback), three banderilleros – who along with the matadors are collectively known as toreros (bullfighters) – and a mozo de espadas (sword page).
 Collectively they comprise a cuadrilla (entourage).
 In Spanish the more general torero or diestro (literally 'right-hander') is used for the lead fighter, and only when needed to distinguish a man is the full title matador de toros used; in English, "matador" is generally used for the bullfighter.